DragonStashDefi/dragon-stash-defi-api/README.md

 # panther-api

-Set of endpoints utilities for PantherSwap, based on Serverless.
+Set of endpoints utilities for DragonStash, based on Serverless.

 ## Dependencies